 Wondering what to eat in Prague?
-Read on to discover 30 must-eat Prague food favorites that you don’t want to miss when you visit the Czech capital city.
+Discover 30 must-eat Prague food favorites that you don’t want to miss when you visit the Czech capital city.

 Prague’s charms are far from hidden.
 It’s the city where Franz Kafka wrote The Metamorphosis and The Trial.
 Albert Einstein temporarily called the city home.
 Mozart premiered a symphony in Prague (which earned it the title Prague Symphony).
 Famous composers Smetana and Dvorak hail from the region.
 And, though they separately immigrated to the US, Madeleine Albright and Martina Navratilova were born here too.

 Today, crowds travel to Prague from all corners of the world to traverse the Charles Bridge, visit the Prague Castle and gape at centuries of architecture.
 Prague is a beautiful city left relatively intact by the ravages of World War II.
 Retaining its progressive and bohemian (no pun intended) spirit over the centuries, it’s now a mecca for waves of tourists as well as professionals who choose to live and work in the city.

 Surprise!
 The food in Prague is great too.